-What started out as envy and meanness toward a celebrity got me thinking about famous adoptees and former foster kids.
-Everyone in our circles probably knows that Dave Thomas, founder of Wendy’s (fast food chain) is adopted.
+What started as envy and meanness toward a celebrity got me thinking about famous adoptees and former foster kids.
+Everyone in our circles probably knows that Dave Thomas, founder of Wendy’s (fast-food chain) is adopted.
 However, here are a few you may not know about; I am impressed by how few of these are straight-up agency adoptions:

 Steve Jobs, founder of Apple was adopted in a traditional arrangement.

 Singer/songwriter Faith Hill was also adopted at the young age of one-week-old.